sdcst-2025/002-basic-variables-nlwolsey/README.md

 Note that "10" is not the same as 10.
 One is a string using symbols and the other refers to a numerical value.\

 This autograder uses "assertion" tests to check to see if your program is working.
 It does not use output to see if your program is working correctly.
+As a result, your autograder results will appear differently.

 ### 3 Tasks

 ##### Task 1